Table of Contents

 First, we see a quick overview of four fundamental metrics: the NPS score, the customer loyalty rate, the % of premium users, and the CVL.
 By having a quick glance at these numbers, you can easily get an idea of how the company is performing, the higher they are, the better.

-Next, the SaaS dashboard goes a bit more into detail into the customer churn, revenue churn, net retention, and MRR.
+Next, the example goes a bit more into detail about customer churn, revenue churn, net retention, and MRR.
 All the metrics are depicted in lengthy periods of time and compared with different targets, for example, the previous period of a year or the previous month.
 We will go more in-depth about the importance of all these metrics further in this post.

 In the meantime, here is a list of the primary KPIs in our example: